 What we sometimes fail to realise is that the human brain is quite possibly the most complex machine in this world and has been known to be quite effective at coming to conclusions in record time.

 Think about it, if we could harness the way our brain works and apply it in the machine learning domain (Neural networks are after all a subset of machine learning), we could possibly take a giant leap in terms of processing power and computing resources.

-- Neural Networks in Trading
+- Neural network in trading

-- Coding the neural network strategy
+- Neural network strategy in Python

 Structure of a Neuron